Yashvi01111001/studybud/README.md

 # StudyBudApp
- This Django app allows students to post discussion topics and they can also comment on others discussion topics too!
+ This Django app allows students to post discussion topics and also comment on others discussion topics too!

 Follow these steps to run the project on your machine: